HoGentTIN/elnx-sme/README.md

 - Student: NAME
 - Repository: https://github/com/USER/REPO

 The goal of this assignment is to set up the infrastructure for a Small/Medium Enterprise (SME) in a virtualized environment using the [Ansible](https://ansible.com/) configuration management system.
-When you're finished, you should be able to recreate the entire infrastructure *from scratch* using a minimum of manual interventions, ideally a single command.
+When you're finished, you should be able to recreate the entire infrastructure *from scratch* using a minimum of manual interventions, ideally a single command (`vagrant up`).

 This repository contains the assignments, some scaffolding code to get you started, and automated acceptance tests to validate whether your solutions conforms to the specifications.